 - Diccionario RAE y ASALE – it is the official dictionary app of the Real Academia Española (RAE) and the Asociación de Academias de la Lengua Española (ASALE).
 Available for iOS and Android.

 - Mango Languages – subscription required; $19.99/month or FREE with any participating library.
 I used to get this for free from my local library, and one day they suddenly stopped supporting it.
-It’s similar to Duolingo, but it focuses more on visual and audio.
-The monthly subscription is $19.99, but you’ll have over 70 languages at your fingertips.
-I love that in between lessons, it will give you culture tips.
+It's similar to Duolingo, but it focuses more on visual and audio.
+The monthly subscription is $19.99, but you'll have over 70 languages at your fingertips.
+I love those in-between lessons that give you cultural tips.
 You can access Mango Languages via web and download lessons through the app (iOS and Android) on to your phone or tablet.